dober-man/nginx-plus-api-gw-baremetal/README.md

 # Adding features to the API Gateway

 This section provides instructions for configuring NGINX to load balance traffic for the API and how to test the configuration.
-You will configure examples for:
+You will configure examples for

- -Load Balancing
+ - Load Balancing
- -Rate Limiting
+ - Rate Limiting
- -Caching
+ - Caching
- -Allow List
+ - Allow List

 ## Load Balancing